Changing of the Guard

 Windsor Castle Guard change within the walls of the world's oldest inhabited castle.

-Watch the ceremony inside the castle, or see the Guards and Band marching to and from Windsor Castle.
+Watch the ceremony inside the castle, or see the Guards and Band as they march to and from Windsor Castle.

 Three military ceremonies take place inside the Tower of London every day.

-The Tower of London Guard, in conjunction with the Yeomen Warders, are there to protect the Tower.
+The Tower of London Guard, in conjunction with the Yeomen Warders, are there to protect the Tower and the Crown Jewels.

 Always check the schedules for the Changing the Guard ceremony you plan to visit as dates and times can change when the Guards are required for ceremonial or operational duties and due to road closure.

-The Four 'O' Clock Parade, also known as the Dismounting Ceremony and Punishment Parade.
+The Four 'O' Clock Parade, is also known as the Dismounting Ceremony and Punishment Parade.

 The Dismount Parade takes place in the courtyard in front of the Horse Guards building.(Facing Whitehall).